Chesapeake Bay Highlights

 Stormwater run-off is the fastest growing source of water pollution in the Chesapeake Bay, making it a top priority for us.
 We have been a leading proponent behind an innovative new approach to reducing stormwater pollution in the District, one that engages the open market to build stormwater-capturing green infrastructure projects around the city.

 Thanks to DC’s Stormwater Retention Credit Trading Program, developers can meet their city mandated requirements for capturing stormwater by paying for credits generated by offsite projects like rain gardens, green roofs, and permeable pavement that are helping reduce the amount of stormwater runoff in the District.
-Now, thanks to an investment from Prudential Financial, we will be able to spearhead just such a project on an even bigger scale.

 9. USING NATURE TO HELP PROTECT COASTAL COMMUNITIES FROM EROSION AND FLOODING